6pac/SlickGrid/README.md

 This is the acknowledged most active non-customised fork of SlickGrid.

 It aims to be a viable alternative master repo, building on the legacy of the mleibman/SlickGrid master branch, keeping libraries up to date and applying small, safe core patches and enhancements without turning into a personalised build.
+Our biggest changes include the merge of X-SlickGrid that brought Frozen columns/rows, we then also removed jQuery & jQueryUI and are now using native browser code in SlickGrid.

 Check out the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** for examples demonstrating new features and use cases, such as dynamic grid creation and editors with third party controls.